tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 ## OEIS

-It turns out we're not the first one to investigate this problem thoroughly.
+It turns out we're not the first to investigate this problem thoroughly.
 If you take the numerators or the denominators and put them into OEIS, the bible for all the cool integer sequences, you'll find [sequence A158466](https://oeis.org/A158466), titled "Numerators of $\mathrm{EH}(n)$, the expected value of the height of a probabilistic skip list with $n$ elements and $p=1/2$."

-One of the comments state:
+One of the comments states:
 > $n$ fair coins are flipped in a single toss.
 Those that show tails are collected and reflipped in another single toss.
 The process is repeated until all the coins show heads.
 H(n) is the discrete random variable that denotes the number of tosses required. $\prob{H(n) \leq k} = (1-(1/2)^k)^n$.

 This is indeed exactly the same problem!
 But more interesting, however, are the title and this comment elaborating on the title:
 > A probabilistic skip list is a data structure for sorted elements with $\bigo{\log n}$ average time complexity for most operations.
 The probability $p$ is a fixed internal parameter of the skip list.

-For some reason, we got ourselves well into computer science territory and stumble upon [skip lists](https://en.wikipedia.org/wiki/Skip_list)!
+For some reason, we got ourselves well into computer science territory and stumbled upon [skip lists](https://en.wikipedia.org/wiki/Skip_list)!
 This post is getting long enough as is, so I'm skipping (pun intended) discussing them.

 It seems like no one has found a closed form that's simpler than any of the solutions we have, though, which is a pity.